Meet Jocelyn, semi-retired and loving it!

-Her background in media, small business and volunteer organisations has given her a broad base from which to approach a wide variety of topics.
+Jocelyn’s background in communications, media, photography and business has given her a broad base from which to approach a wide variety of topics.

-From 1996 to 2017, Jocelyn worked as a photojournalist, news reporter, features writer, sub-editor and page designer with various newspapers and magazines, both on staff and freelance.
+From 1996 to 2017, Jocelyn worked as a sub-editor, senior news reporter, features writer, designer and photographer with various newspapers and magazines, both on staff and freelance.

-Contracting organisations, businesses and event organisers included Fraser Coast Regional Council, University of Queensland, University of Sunshine Coast, University of Southern Queensland, Queensland Government, Queensland Best of Brass Championships, Maryborough Music Conference, various real estate agents and many private companies.
+Contracting organisations included Fraser Coast Regional Council, University of Southern Queensland, University of Queensland, University of Sunshine Coast, Queensland Government, Queensland Best of Brass Championships, Maryborough Music Conference, various real estate agents and many private companies.

 In media, Jocelyn’s stories and photos were published in the Fraser Coast Chronicle, Maryborough Herald and Hervey Bay’s Observer and Independent newspapers as well as the national magazine Aussie Post.
 Stand-alone photos were published in Australia’s Driveline, Take 5, Super Food Ideas, Insight and Refinisher magazines.